cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 2. Copy the `.dll` files from `<installpath>/DeepCAD-RT-v2.x.x/dll` to your CUDA installation directory, for example `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\bin`.
 The CUDA installer should have already added the CUDA path to your system PATH (from [TensorRT installation guide](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-601/tensorrt-install-guide/index.html#installing-zip)).

+### Model preparation

+   After [training](https://github.com/cabooster/DeepCAD-RT#demos), the ONNX files will be saved in `DeepCAD-RT/DeepCAD_RT_pytorch/onnx`.
+In order to reduce latency, `patch_t` should be minimized. **The recommended patch size is 200x200x40 pixels. **

+   We provide two pre-trained ONNX models in `DeepCAD-RT-v2.x.x/DeepCAD-RT-v2/model` .
+The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are 200x200x40 pixels and 200x200x80 pixels, respectively.
+The calcium imaging data used for training these model were captured by our customized two-photon microscope:

+​    *Key imaging parameters of training data:*

+- *30Hz sampling rate, 500x500 μm2 field of view, 490x490 pixels.*
+- *The imaging depth is ranging from 40 to 180 um.*
+- *The imaging power is ranging from 66 to 99 mW.*

 ### Real-time inference with ScanImage